liu-cody96/Flight-Management-Application/README.md

 # Flight-Management-Application

-A full-stack web application built with the MERN stack with full CRUD functionality that allows users to create, update flight data via form entry.
-Also allows users to delete flight data and read all flight data.
+A generic full-stack web application built with the MERN stack with full CRUD functionality that allows users to create, update data via form entry.
+Also allows users to delete data and read all data.

+This code is open-sourced and just meant to be a demo, so feel free to use it as a template for building similar applications :)

 Frontend implemented with Material UI and React, and backend implemented with MongoDB, Express, and Node.